Police Forward Suggestions To CDA For Better Road Infrastructure In Islamabad - UrduPoint

 Transportation network cannot withstand the pressure of growing road users and there is dire need to take steps to overcome issues like traffic congestions, encroachments and dilapidated roads.

-"After conducting a detailed survey of roads in the city, road audit report has been forwarded to the CDA for practical steps on suggestions mentioned in it," an ITP police source said here Wednesday.
+"After conducting a detailed survey of roads in the city, road audit report has been forwarded to the CDA for practical steps on suggestions mentioned in it," an ITP police source said.

 He said various traffic signals were out of order in the city and it has been requested in the report to ensure their repair at the earliest.
 These signals, he said, included Capt.
 Naeem Tufail Shaheed (Tramri Chowk), Park Road Shahzad Town, PWD Expressway, Khyban Chowk under Jinnah Avenue, Fazal Steel Mills (I-9), Jawa Hotel (I-9), Damn e Koh chowk, Gohar Shaheed Chowk IJP road and both signals of education Chowk.